mojo2012/jython-binding/README.md

 	String getNumberPlate();
 }
 ```
-> There is also a factory method availalbe that allows you to pass in moduleName and className separately.
+> There is also a factory method availalbe that allows you to pass in `moduleName` and `className` separately.

 ### Custom python class that implements a java interface
-When you write custom python classes the best way to use them in java is to implement a java interface.
+When you write custom python classes, the best way to use them in java, is to implement a java interface.
 This allows you to directly access the python object using the interface methods.

 Interface **Building.java**
 ```